Last Updated on

-- Product mix – the number of product lines being offered by a company.
+- Product mix – The number of product lines being offered by a company.

-- Product line – this is any one type of product taken from the product mix.
+- Product line – This is any one type of product taken from the product mix.

-Three ways in which you can develop your ecosystem:
+Three ways to develop your product ecosystem:

-So how do you develop your ecosystem or product mix?
+So how do you develop your product ecosystem or product mix?
 There are three main ways of doing this:

+- Share your secrets!
+Don’t keep things to yourself.
+Share your ideas freely – as soon as others begin to share them too, their value will rocket.
 By sharing ideas, you get feedback from others and they will come to you to access and implement them.
-You will begin to feel uplifted and the demand will fuel your feeling of success which in turn will generate even more profitable ideas.
+You will begin to feel uplifted and the demand will fuel your feeling of success.
+This in turn will generate even more profitable ideas.

-Often sold as an ‘own brand’ label, these outsourced products are often sold at a lower price.
+Often sold as an ‘own brand’ label, these outsourced products are regularly sold at a lower price.
 The type of product can vary considerably from foodstuffs through to electronic products, including such things as mobile phones and computers.

 As far as white label services are concerned, an example would be a business with no banking operation offering a white label credit card to their customers.